NemeshvarMV/Agrobot/README.md

   5. Run server: `python manage.py runserver`
 - For voice support in the browser, use the included JS (Web Speech API).

-This skeleton is intended as a starting point.
-Replace/extend the `symptom_db` in agrobot_app/utils.py with your own curated data.